delkant/spring-rest-ecs-fargate-sam/README.md

     docker buildx create --name multiarch --driver docker-container --use
    ```

-4. Run the below command to deploy the AWS resources for the pattern as specified in the template.yml file:
+5. Run the below command to deploy the AWS resources for the pattern as specified in the template.yml file:
    ```bash
       sam deploy --guided
    ```
    or just...
    ```bash
       ./deploy.sh
    ```
+   After the first run SAM will save your preferences in a .toml file by default with the name samconfig.toml

-5. During the prompts:
+6. During the prompts:

    - Enter a stack name
    - Enter the same as AWS Region that you provided while building the image.